 When seniors talk about wanting to stay in their homes as long as possible—or aging in place, as it’s come to be known—the feeling is understandable.
 Homes are not simply physical structures.
 They are havens, spaces where people find comfort and rest, and where you have spent years creating memories.

-For some, aging in place may be a more convenient option, but increased feelings of loneliness usually accompany this options.
+For some, living at home may be a more convenient option, but increased feelings of loneliness usually accompany this option.
 That's one reason why an independent living or 55-plus campus in West Seattle can provide you a lifestyle that is equally, if not more, rich and rewarding.

 What Are the Benefits of Aging in Place?